Table of Contents Show

-- The length of time you’ve had credit: A long history of prompt payments and paid off accounts improves your score.
+- The length of time you’ve had credit: A long history of prompt payments and paid off.

-- Your available credit: Many open accounts with low balances and lots of available credit are a red flag for lenders, signaling a risk for future credit problems.
+- Available credit: Many open accounts with low balances and lots of available credit are a red flag for lenders, signaling risk for future credit problems.

-- The types of credit accounts you have: Lenders prefer to see both secured (a car loan, for example) and unsecured (credit and charge cards) accounts; it’s a sign of financial responsibility.
+- You have credit accounts: Lenders prefer to see both secured (a car loan, for example) and unsecured (credit and charge cards) accounts; it’s a sign of financial responsibility.

 - Never make the minimum monthly payment on your credit card bills.
 It’s best to pay them in full each month, but if that’s not possible, pay as much as you can afford.
 Keep in mind that balance transfers can lower your overall credit score.

-- If you’ve had credit problems, wait at least a year before you apply for a loan.
-Lenders are more favorable the more time has elapsed since your last late payments.
+- If you’ve had credit problems, wait at least a year before applying for a loan.
+Lenders are more favorable.
+The more time has elapsed since your last late payments.

 - It’s best not to open any loans or credit accounts in the months immediately before you apply for your mortgage.
 High levels of available credit can lower your credit score.

 - Once you’ve applied for a mortgage, freeze your spending until you close on your home.
-Don’t apply for any new credit cards or loans, and don’t make any major purchases on existing cards.
+Don’t ask for any new credit cards or loans, and don’t make any significant purchases on existing credit cards.

-- Target two or three favorite mortgage lenders and apply to them all at the same time.
-Too many credit bureau inquiries lower your credit score, but several inquiries in a short period by a single type of lender will typically count as only one inquiry.
+- Target two or three favorite mortgage lenders and apply them all simultaneously.
+Too many credit bureau inquiries lower your credit score, but several questions in a short period by a single type of lender will typically count as only one inquiry.